 The guy running the show was so funny and friendly, telling us about the food and happily chatting with all the customers while serving all the food by himself.
 I really hope to see him in the Surrey area again, I NEED some more of this food in my life!

 There was also a fabulous looking curry which unfortunately when we got there was sold out, but LOOK.
 AT.
 THE.
 GOODNESS.
 Wow.
-More on En Root can be found on their website here.

 We also tried the mac & cheese with sweetcorn, carrot & mayo from Vega Mama.
 The veggies in the mayo worked really well with the pasta, definitely something I’m going to have to try having with my mac & cheese in the future!
 Very friendly people running this stall too so I hope to see them again sometime.